syedjafer/makereading-post-backups/clasai2tf000408jr40q6h85i.md

 #### any()

-If any of the values in the set is true (i.e,) **Non-Zero , Non-Empty String, False** values then it will return True, else False.
+If any of the values in the set is true (i.e,) **Non-Zero, Non-Empty String, False** values then it will return True, else False.

 ```python
 data = [0, 10, 1, 89, 10]